-Pre-Set For Optimal Launch
+Set For Optimal Launch

-If you can find this position you will be pre-setting the perfect launch angle to optimise your distance.
+If you can find this position at address you will be pre-setting the perfect launch angle to optimise your distance.
 Also, don’t forget about the tee height – roughly half of the ball should be above the top of the driver.
 Given how launch angle and power are linked, this is a crucial element to get right.

 A good rotation is another crucial ingredient to power.
 The basic idea is that rotate your upper body around 90˚ while your hips turn about 45˚.
 The difference between these angles helps to create good clubhead speed.

 However, it's common for golfers to struggle to rotate their hips this far, which restricts the upper body rotation accordingly.
 Place an alignment stick through your belt buckle to highlight your own hip turn.

 If it is less than 45˚, hit some shots with your right foot moved back.
 This will help improve your hip turn and your body rotation for extra distance.
 Then try to incorporate this feeling into your normal swing.